United States Natural Gas Fund, LP

 UNG

-UNG is an exchange-traded fund (ETF) that tracks natural gas futures contracts.
+UNG is a commodity-focused ETF that invests primarily in natural gas futures contracts.

 Investment Opinion: Should I buy UNG Today?